 You would typically need to bring the following documents on your visit:

 - Baby’s hospital birth certificate

-- A translated and notarised copy of your marriage certificate
+- A translated and notarized copy of your marriage certificate

-- Translated and notarised copies of your passport/s
+- Translated and notarized copies of your passport(s)

 - A copy of your Russian visa registration forms

 - Registration fee in cash